antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 <br>
 <br>

 * Select *Toplister (Gene filter stdev)* as the type of analysis in box **3** from the dropddown menu (- scroll almost all the way down.
 You will find it listed under the header *Meta analyses*).
-Toplister will find the 100 genes that have the largest variation in gene expression among these 8 cell lines, three pairs from three tumors of a patient and two classical neuroblastoma cell lines.
+Toplister will find the 100 genes that have the largest variation in gene expression among these 8 cell lines.
 * Click **Next**; leave the settings as is, and click **Next** again.
 A list of genes appears.

 ---------